Abjad/abjad/docs/source/recipes_pitch/random_selection.rst

 "before" format slot, insuring that their literal is placed before their container's opening curly brace.

-Now let's take a look at the code that puts our score together:
+Now let's take a look at the code that puts our score together :

 ::